OHDSI/pyScientificPdfParser/README.md

 # pyScientificPdfParser
-pyScientificPdfParser parse pdf to text using ocr
+[under development] pyScientificPdfParser parse pdf to text using ocr